Skip to main content

 Each preview run costs a fixed number of credits, charged only when at least one client renders.

-3. Run an Accessibility Audit (if You Use MCP)
+3. Run an Accessibility Audit

-“Run an accessibility audit on the launch email.”
+“Run an accessibility audit on this email.”

-4. Final Checks at the Send Screen
+6. Final Checks at the Send Screen

 You’ve verified the email itself.
 The last mistakes happen at the send step: